 The following discussion of our results of operations and liquidity and capital resources should be read in conjunction with the Consolidated Financial Statements and accompanying Notes that appear elsewhere in this annual report.
-During periods of significant foreign currency exchange rate volatility, to supplement financial information reported in accordance with accounting principles generally accepted in the United States ("GAAP"), we disclose constant-currency net sales information, which is a non-GAAP financial measure, to provide a framework to assess how the business performed excluding the effects of changes in the exchange rates used to translate net sales generated in foreign currencies into U.S. dollars.
+To supplement financial information reported in accordance with accounting principles generally accepted in the United States ("GAAP"), we disclose constant-currency net sales information, which is a non-GAAP financial measure, to provide a framework to assess how the business performed excluding the effects of changes in the exchange rates used to translate net sales generated in foreign currencies into U.S. dollars.
 Management believes that this non-GAAP financial measure reflects an additional and useful way of viewing an aspect of our operations that, when viewed in conjunction with our GAAP results, provides a more comprehensive understanding of our business and operations.
-In particular, investors may find the non-GAAP financial measure also facilitates management's internal comparisons to our historical net sales results and comparisons to competitors' net sales results.
+In particular, investors may find the non-GAAP measures useful by reviewing our net sales results without the significant volatility in foreign currency exchange rates.
+This non-GAAP financial measure also facilitates management's internal comparisons to our historical net sales results and comparisons to competitors' net sales results.
 Constant-currency financial measures should be viewed in addition to, and not in lieu of or superior to, our financial measures calculated in accordance with GAAP.
 The following discussion includes references to constant-currency net sales, and we provide a reconciliation of this non-GAAP measure to the most directly comparable financial measure calculated in accordance with GAAP.
 All references to years relate to the calendar year ended December 31.

-Highlights of the Year Ended December 31, 2015
+Highlights of the Year Ended December 31, 2016

-- Net sales increased \$225.6 million, or 11% (15% constant-currency), to \$2,326.2 million from \$2,100.6 million in 2014. - Net income attributable to Columbia Sportswear Company increased 27% to \$174.3 million from \$137.2 million in 2014, and diluted earnings per share increased to \$2.45 compared to \$1.94 in 2014. - We paid cash dividends totaling \$43.5 million, or \$0.62 per share. - We repurchased 1,385,682 shares of the company's common stock at an aggregate purchase price of \$70.1 million.
+- Net sales increased \$50.8 million, or 2%, to \$2,377.0 million from \$2,326.2 million in 2015. - Net income attributable to Columbia Sportswear Company increased 10% to \$191.9 million, or \$2.72 per diluted share, from \$174.3 million, or \$2.45 per diluted share, in 2015. - We paid cash dividends totaling \$48.1 million, or \$0.69 per share.